thel0ner/fdm/README.md

  `yarn dist`

- The above command will build a ninary based on your OS.
+ The above command will build a binary based on your OS.

  Icons copyright :